knative/serving/docs/runtime-contract.md

 - Container information or control interfaces.
 - Host information, including maintenance or capability information.
-- Access to external configuration stores (such as the kubernetes ConfigMap APIs).
+- Access to external configuration stores (such as the Kubernetes ConfigMap APIs).
 - Access to secrets or identity tokens, to enable key rotation.